Commentary and Words of wisdom from our Founder:

-After more than 30 years in this business, it still leaves me shaking my head in awe.
+After more than 30 years in this business, the so-called "consumer protection" laws still leave me shaking my head.

 And if that doesn't inspire skepticism, consider also the fact that obtaining an "Investment Advisor" license today only requires passing a 140 multiple-choice question test.
 No actual education or experience is required.

 To avoid sounding like the complainer without a solution, let me point to other countries that have solved this problem by simply restricting the use of the term "Financial Advisor"; if they are unqualified by education and experience or receive any sales-related compensation, they must call themselves something besides "Advisor" so the conflict of interest is clear and obvious to the consumer - not buried in the fine print.

 Why don't we do that in our country?
 Because self-regulated Wall Street spends gazillions of dollars lobbying to prevent it.
 This isn't the first time (go ahead and Google "the Merrill Lynch Rule") and it probably won't be the last.

 Politicians should never accept gifts from special interest groups.
 Doctors should never take kick-backs from pharmaceutical companies.
 And financial advisors should never receive all-expense-paid trips to Vegas when their investment "recommendations" make a bigger profit for their employer.

 MY WORDS OF WISDOM FOR INDUSTRY PROFESSIONALS:

 I believe most of you are intelligent, honest and ethical.
 But let's keep it real - the financial service and investment industry conflicts of interest dig WAY too far into our clients' pockets.

 Are you aware there is a very strong inverse correlation between what is best for clients and what pays YOU the most money?